Spring Wildlife at Coughton Court

-We had swallows nesting last year and as they are creatures of habit we may be luckey to see them again this year.
+We had swallows nesting last year and as they are creatures of habit we may be lucky enough to see them again this year.

-Out in our parkland sheep and lambs are born around Easter time.
-Calves too may be seen over the river bridge past the back lawn.
+Out in our parkland watch the sheep grazing and you might spot newborn calves over the river bridge past the back lawn.